-PROTECTION OF FIRST AID RESPONDERS: Rescuers should not attempt to retrieve victims of exposure to this material without adequate personal protective equipment.
+PROTECTION OF FIRST AID RESPONDERS: Rescuers should not attempt to retrieve victims of exposure to this product without adequate personal protective equipment.
 Rescuers should be taken for medical attention, if necessary.

 DESCRIPTION OF FIRST AID MEASURES: Remove victim(s) to fresh air, as quickly as possible.
 Only trained personnel should administer supplemental oxygen and/or cardio-pulmonary resuscitation, if necessary.
 Remove and isolate contaminated clothing and shoes.
-Seek immediate medical attention.
-Take copy of label and MSDS to physician or other health professional with victim(s).
+Seek medical attention if adverse effects occur after decontamination efforts or if contaminated individual is not breathing or unconscious.
+Take copy of label and SDS to physician or other health professional with victim(s).

-INHALATION: If dusts of this material are inhaled, remove victim to fresh air.
+Inhalation: If aerosols from the product are inhaled, contaminated individual to fresh air.
 If necessary, use artificial respiration to support vital functions.
+Seek medical attention if adverse effects occur/continue after removal to fresh air.

-SKIN EXPOSURE: If the material contaminates the skin, immediately begin decontamination with running water.
+Skin Exposure: If the product contaminates the skin, immediately begin decontamination with running water.
 Minimum flushing is for 20 minutes.
 Do not interrupt flushing.
 Remove exposed or contaminated clothing, taking care not to contaminate eyes.
-Victim must seek immediate medical attention.
+Contaminated individual must seek immediate medical attention if adverse effect continues after flushing.

-EYE EXPOSURE: If this product enters the eyes, open victim's eyes while under gently running water.
+Eye Exposure: If this product enters the eyes, open contaminated eyes while under gently running water.
 Use sufficient force to open eyelids.
-Have victim "roll" eyes.
+Have individual "roll" eyes.
 Minimum flushing is for 20 minutes.
 Do not interrupt flushing.

-INGESTION: If this material is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
+Seek medical attention if adverse effect continues after flushing.
+Ingestion: If this product is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
 DO NOT INDUCE VOMITING, unless directly by medical personnel.
 Have victim rinse mouth with water or give several cupfuls of water, if conscious.
 Never induce vomiting or give diluents (milk or water) to someone who is unconscious, having convulsions, or unable to swallow.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain an open airway and prevent aspiration.

-MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Dermatitis or other pre-existing skin disorders may be aggravated by overexposures to this product.
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Dermatitis or other pre-existing skin disorders may be aggravated by exposure to this product.

-INDICATION OF IMMEDIATE MEDICAL ATTENTION AND SPECIAL TREATMENT IF NEEDED: Treat symptoms and eliminate overexposure.
+INDICATION OF IMMEDIATE MEDICAL ATTENTION AND SPECIAL TREATMENT IF NEEDED: Treat symptoms and eliminate exposure.
+Persons suffering allergic reactions must seek immediate medical attention.